MattEding/matteding.github.io/_posts/2019-04-25-sparse-matrices.md

 ```

 The data is stored in an array of shape (offsets) x  (width) where the offsets dictate the location of each row in the data array along diagonal.
 Offsets are below or above the main diagonal when negative or positive respectively.
-Note that if a row in the data matrix is cutoff, the excess elements can take any value (but they must have placeholders).
+Note that if a row in the data matrix is cutoff, the excess elements can assume any value (but they must have placeholders).

 ```python
 In [67]: dia.data.ravel()[9:12] = 0  # replace cutoff data